jsarneja/dog_breed_classifier_using_CNN/README.md

 # Dog Breed classifier using CNN
 We design a dog breed classifier using a convolutional neural network (CNN).
-We first design a dog classifier from scratch and later show that the accuracy of classification is significantly bumped up by using transfer learning using a pre-trained model which is pre-trained on large set of varied images (including dogs).
+We first design a dog classifier from scratch and later show that the accuracy of classification is significantly bumped up by using transfer learning based on a pre-trained model on a large set of varied images (including dogs).
 Finally, we put together various pieces to produce an app that firstly detects if the image is of a human or a dog or none.
-Then if a dog is found, it would predict the breed of the dog or for a human, it tells the closest dog breed resembling the human
+Then if a dog is detected, it would predict the breed of the dog or else if a human is detected, it tells the closest dog breed resembling the human

 ## Documentation